 Only Rain in the Drain.
 If yard waste (leaves, grass clippings), automotive fluids, and pet waste are allowed to enter storm drains, they flow directly to our lakes, rivers, and ponds.
 Urban storm water runoff is a major source of pollution.
 Do your part, one drop at a time!

-PLEASE ROUTE OUT!
+Please route out!
 The flow that enters the sanitary sewer system through toilets, wash tubs, and floor drains is sent to the treatment plant in Saint Paul.
 The flow is metered and Oakdale and its utility customers are charged for additional flow.
-If you use a sump pump, please note that it is illegal to discharge sump pumps into the sewer system.
+If you use a sump pump, please note that it is illegal to discharge sump pumps into the sanitary sewer system (toilets, wash tubs, floor drains).
 Route discharge outside to your yard, the street, the storm sewer, or waterway.
-If your sump pump needs to discharge into the sewer system, even temporarily, please call 651-730-2710 to make arrangements.

-Please remember to not dispose of grass clippings or animal excrement adjacent to pending areas or in streets and sewers.
+Please remember to keep grass clippings, leaves, and animal excrement away from areas adjacent to any body of water and out of streets and storm sewers.
 Grass clippings and other materials adversely affect the water quality in our wetlands and lakes.
 Also, the area surrounding wetlands/ponds (generally 25 feet around the perimeter) is owned by the City or state and should not be maintained as an extension of a private yard.
 The natural growth around wetland serves as a filter to reduce or eliminate harmful sediments from entering the water and creating algae.